-Further to the description in Section 2.2 in the Board of Directors Report in the Company's Periodic Report at December 31, 2023, concerning the repercussions of the War on Israel's economic activity in general and specifically on the Group's business activity and results, it is noted that in the first quarter of 2024 the War had no material effect on the insurance risks as specified below:
+Further to the description in Section 2.2 of the Board of Directors Report in the Company's Periodic Report at December 31, 2023, concerning the repercussions of the War on Israel's economic activity in general and specifically on the Group's business activity and results, the following details the effects of the War on the extent of the exposure to the Group's insurance risks, in the Reporting Period and in Q2 2024.

-Life insurance and long-term savings: Most of the exposure as a result of the War is attributable to insurance for risk of death (simple life insurance), work disability and disabilities to the extent that claims develop in these sectors.
-The increase in the cost of claims in the first quarter of 2024 is estimated at NIS 30 million before tax (about NIS 20 million after tax).
+Life insurance and long-term savings: Most of the exposure as a result of the War is attributable to insurance for risk of death (simple life insurance), to the extent that claims develop in this sector.
+The increase in the cost of claims in the Reporting Period and Q2 2024 is estimated at NIS 39 million before tax and NIS 9 million before tax, respectively (NIS 26 million after tax and NIS 6 million after tax, respectively).
 Likewise, there is no evidence of material change in the volume of withdrawals and redemptions as a result of the War.

-Health insurance, including long-term care: The volume of exposure resulting from the War in Q1 2024 is insignificant and is estimated at approximately NIS 4 million before tax (about NIS 3 million after tax).
+Health insurance, including long-term care: The volume of exposure resulting from the War in the Reporting Period is insignificant and is estimated at approximately NIS 4 million before tax (NIS 3 million after tax).